Last Photographed: Tuesday 7th July 2020

 "To shew the veneration in which the structure itself was held, the chronicler [Malmesbury] records, that "according to the traditions of the fathers, St. Paulinus, archbishop of York, and subsequently bishop of Rochester, clothed the Old Church, which before was made of intertwined rods, with boards, and covered it with lead from the top to the bottom" and he continues, "assuredly this praiseworthy man exerted all his skill to do this, in such a manner that the church should lose none of its sanctity, but acquire great increase of embellishment.
 For it is certain that the adornment of churches renders them more impressively influential in alluring uncultivated minds to prayer, and in bending the stiff-necked to submission."

 We can be reasonably certain that some form of Christian community existed at Glastonbury before the arrival of the Saxons, although the age of any such community remains uncertain.
-William of Malmesbury recalls seeing a charter listing all the abbotts of Glastonbury, including three who held the post in pre-Saxon times - abbots Worgret, Lodemund and Bregoret.
+William of Malmesbury recalls seeing a charter listing all the abbots of Glastonbury, including three who held the post in pre-Saxon times - abbots Worgret, Lodemund and Bregoret.
 There's no way of establishing the authenticity of this document, but the inclusion of British names may lend some credibility to an older Christian tradition at the site.
-To speculate still further, if the wattle church was indeed a genuine religious structure, that would seem to further validate the pre-Saxon Christian occupancy of Glastonbury.
+To speculate still further, if the wattle church was indeed a genuine religious structure, that would seem to further validate the notion of pre-Saxon Christian occupancy at Glastonbury.

 Even setting aside the more colourful myths, there would still seem to be a strong case for Glastonbury being one of the earliest Christian sites in Britain.
 While hard evidence is lacking, anecdotal evidence is strong and the supposition not unreasonable.
 The turbulent nature of the times means that the lack of hard evidence isn't sufficient in itself to allow the theory to be dismissed, and the site lends itself well to the possibility of an early Christian community.